MovsjaSjagal/SCP/exercise1.md

     Network: <ProjectName>-lan

 ## 3 Accessing a Linux VM from your Terminal
-## 3 Accessing a Linux VM from your Terminal

 To access your virtual machine, we use **SSH (Secure Shell)**, which allows you to securely control the remote Linux system from your local terminal.